richanna/Identity-Events/draft-ietf-secevent-http-push.md

 * Removed further generally applicable guidance for authorization tokens.
 * Removed bearer token from example delivery request, and removed text explaining it was an example only.
 * Broke delivery method description into separate request/response sections.
+* Added missing blank line ahead of body in example request.